 4. Hit “make it” and cut!
 If you’re using the knife blade it’ll take a little longer so go cook dinner, read the kids a bedtime story…

 5. When/if you’re ready to deboss, your machine will prompt you to swap blades.
 Make sure your settings are set at the correct material to deboss.
 Dampen your leather before you place it on your mat.

 6. Debossing can really take a while, so go do something!
 I made another project or three while mine worked.

-1. Remove your pieces from the mat, and save those circles for another project!
+1. Remove your pieces from the mat, and save those circles for another project (I made simple ear studs)!
 Peel off the transfer tape from the back.

 2. Start by weaving your piece from the outside to the inside so your circle ends don’t stick up.